KevKeyingLi/KevKeyingLi.github.io/drafts/2019-12-30 Time Management Fundamental.md

 # 2019-12-30 Time Management Fundamental

+## 0 Intro

 ## 3 principles
 * space
 * mind
 * time

+Chapter 1 to 6 go through the concepts and principles Chapter 7 to 10 are action guide with examples

 # 1 laying the Productivity Groundwork
 * Recommend this course to be finished in 1 or 2 sitting.